 “And yet for all that, when they be in the land of their enemies, I will not cast them away, neither will I abhor them, to destroy them utterly, and to break my covenant with them: for I am the LORD their God.

 But I will for their sakes remember the covenant of their ancestors, whom I brought forth out of the land of Egypt in the sight of the heathen, that I might be their God: I am the LORD.”

 The last part of verse, verse twenty: “Have respect unto the covenant: for the dark places of the earth are full of the habitations of cruelty.”

 Now, dark places are full of darkness.
 NO WONDER!

 These dark places constitute a kingdom of darkness.
 And where there is a kingdom, you will also find a king.

-We know this is so, because the Apostle Paul told us this is so, [by the Spirit of God WHO is LIGHT] in the Epistle of Paul the Apostle to the Ephesians, in the chapter six, verse twelve.
+We know this is so, because the Apostle Paul told us this is so [by the Spirit of God WHO is LIGHT], in the Epistle of Paul the Apostle to the Ephesians, in chapter six, verse twelve.

 Again, these rulers rule the dark places of the earth!

-And something else; these rulers rule the human heart in a dark place held in the chains of darkness.
+And something else: These rulers rule the human heart from a dark place held by the chains of darkness.

 Now, when a person gets saved, he gets delivered from the power of darkness.
 Amen!
-When the human heart receives Jesus Christ, things change.
+When the human heart receives [John 1:12] Jesus Christ, things change.